estuary/flow/site/docs/getting-started/quickstart/quickstart.md

-# Quickstart
+# Quickstart for Flow

 <head>
     <meta property="og:image" content="https://storage.googleapis.com/estuary-marketing-strapi-uploads/uploads//architecture_6bbaf2c5a6/architecture_6bbaf2c5a6.png" />
 </head>

-In this tutorial, we'll set up a streaming CDC pipeline from PostgreSQL to Snowflake using Estuary Flow.
+In this tutorial, you will learn how to set up a streaming Change Data Capture (CDC) pipeline from PostgreSQL to Snowflake using Estuary Flow.

 Before you get started, make sure you do two things.